BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/038TextgamesFoobarv2.md

   - a battle with an enemy
   - a high-low number guessing game (to open a combination lock, for example)
   - a fill-in-the-blank quiz game (to figure out a computer password, for example)
   - a locked room that is unlocked if the player has the key.
-Locked rooms are set to false at first, but if you are standing next to them and have a key, then the room gets a description.
+Locked rooms are set to None at first, but if you are standing next to them and have a key, then the room gets a description.
 Look at the example below.

 I recommend creating a function called checkIfSpecialRoom that redirects the player if they are in one of these locations:
 ```
-def checkIfSpecialRoom(location, roomArray, inventory, isQuizCompleted, isBossDead):
+def checkIfSpecialRoom(location, roomArray, backpackArray, isQuizCompleted, isBossDead):

   # NOTICE you unlock room 403 FROM room 303
   if location == 303:
-    if "gold key" in inventory:
+    if "gold key" in backpackArray:
       print("You use a gold key to unlock a door") # NOTICE it works automatically
+      roomArray[403] = makeRoom("Secret Hallway")
-      roomArray[403] = "The unlocked door leads into a small, dark hallway"
+      roomArray[403]['description'] = "The unlocked door leads into a small, dark hallway"
-    if "gold key" not in inventory:
+    if "gold key" not in backpackArray:
       print("The room to the east is locked.
 You need a key.")
-      roomArray[403] = False
+      roomArray[403] = None

   if location == 406 and isQuizCompleted == False:
     susansQuizGame()